-OCD is a serious, yet treatable anxiety disorder that often occurs with depression and other anxiety disorders.
+Obsessive-compulsive disorder, or OCD, is a serious, yet treatable disorder that often occurs with depression and anxiety disorders.
 If not treated properly, it may become disabling.

 Most people who seek treatment experience significant improvement and enjoy an improved quality of life.
 It is important to work closely with a health care professional to determine the best option.

 Therapy is usually a series of weekly one-hour office visits.
 You will be assigned exposure and response prevention (ERP) homework exercises specifically tailored to your symptoms.
 Complete your homework every week to make good progress and see the best results.